-- 1. The Associate Dean/Director of Nursing, or designee, will communicate NAC decisions via the student's official school e-mail.
+- 1. Program director(s), or designee, will communicate NAC decisions via the student's official school email.
 Decisions will be filed in the student's academic record and program progression and transfer log. - 2.
 Decisions may also be communicated to faculty, Student Development Services Directors, Associate Registrars, and with admissions, advising, and counseling personnel as appropriate.